Mulanje Massif Climbing

 |GPS:||-16.014, 35.574 Google Map · Climbing Area Map|

-The now out of print "A Guide to the Mulanje Massif" is very handy, and a few copies still exist.
-Finding one could be harder than the climbing.
+Guidebook: The now out of print "A Guide to the Mulanje Massif" is very handy, and a few copies still exist.
+You can buy used copies from Amazon or other online bookstores.

 The massif is covered in hardwood forests and numerous waterfalls and streams flow across the central plateau.
 It can even snow here in the cold season, and expect cold temps at night any time of year.

 Days w Precip